 Sister Beulah was born October 5, 1905 in Kimball, Idaho to Erastus and Annice MacArthur Frandsen.
 She was the fifteenth of 18 children.
 She was a sister of Brother Burke, Brother Perry, Brother Mac, Sister Thera, who was married to Brother Ammon Nielson, and Sister Blenda, who married Brother Ernie Ekstrom.

-Beulah met her husband Bill Whitmill and they were married on July 31, 1924 in Idaho Falls.
+Beulah and her husband, Brother Bill Whitmill were married on July 31, 1924 in Idaho Falls.
 Their marriage was solemnized in the Logan Temple on August 8, 1928.